Isle of Sheppey: Sport and leisure

-The island's largest cricket club is Minster Cricket Club, who compete in the Kent Cricket League as well as Sheppey Cricket Club which plays in the Kent Regional Cricket League.
+The island's largest cricket club is Minster Cricket Club, who compete in the Kent Cricket League.
+Sheppey Cricket Club plays in the Kent Regional Cricket League.

 The island also has a rugby union club, Sheppey RFC.

-The Isle of Sheppey Sailing club (previously Sheppey Yacht Club) organises the Round the Isle of Sheppey Race, established in 1959, and other races for mono hulls and catamarans.
+The Isle of Sheppey Sailing Club (previously Sheppey Yacht Club) organises the Round the Isle of Sheppey Race, established in 1959, and other races for mono hulls and catamarans.

+The Isle of Sheppey is home to The Sheppey Pirates, initially set up in 1997 to promote the island as a holiday venue with a 'World Walking the Plank Championships'.
+The group continues although the plank walking was stopped.
+The Sheppey Pirates developed into a reenactment group with live fire cannon and small arms.
+The group fundraise at some events for the RNLI.

-Local radio
+Local media

+Local news and television programmes are provided by BBC South East and ITV Meridian.
+Television signals are received from the Bluebell Hill TV transmitter.

+The island is served by county-wide radio stations: BBC Radio Kent on 96.7 FM, Heart South on 102.8 FM and Gold on 603 AM.